imgproxy/imgproxy/README.md

 imgproxy can process files from your local filesystem.
 To use this feature do the following:

 1. Set `IMGPROXY_LOCAL_FILESYSTEM_ROOT` to your images directory path.
 2. Use `local:///path/to/image.jpg` as the source image url.
-The path should be relative to the filesystem root value

 ## Source image formats support